 Our team is designed for this: Adam has extensive scholarly and leadership experience in socio-legal studies, Martin has acknowledged expertise in social theory and Wojciech in legal and political philosophy.
 To that pool of skills we will be adding those of our collaborators who bring a specific focus relevant to national case studies, or an additional perspective in any one of these domains.

-Associate Professor Adam Czarnota is active in teaching at the University of New South Wales in Sydney (Law and Social Theory, Legal Theory, European Union Law, European Human Rights Law and Institutions) and Co-Director – Network for Interdisciplinary Studies of Law, after a recent three year sojourn as Scientific Director of the International Institute for the Sociology of Law, Oñati, Spain.
+Honorary Associate Professor Adam Czarnota is located at the School of Law, Society and Criminology, Faculty of Arts, Design and Architecture at the University of New South Wales (UNSW), Sydney, and Co-Director – Network for Interdisciplinary Studies of Law.
+Until late 2021, Adam was active in teaching at UNSW Law (Law and Social Theory, Legal Theory, European Union Law, European Human Rights Law and Institutions), after a three year sojourn as Scientific Director of the International Institute for the Sociology of Law, Oñati, Spain.
 His recent publications are principally in Polish.

 Professor Martin Krygier is the Gordon Samuels Professor of Law and Social Theory, Co-Director – Network for Interdisciplinary Studies of Law, Co-Director – Australia-Myanmar Constitutional Democracy Project at the University of New South Wales in Sydney, and Honorary Professor, RegNet, at the Australian National University.
 Some of his recent papers are accessible online.